 ABS is generally also called acrylonitrile butadiene styrene which is formed by the copolymerization of acrylonitrile-butadiene and styrene.
-Due to the different proportion of these three materials, ABS can have different properties and melting temperature.
-If it is mixed with other plastics or additives, ABS can be extended to different use and properties, such as anti-impact grade, heat-resistant grade, flame-retardant grade, transparent grade, enhanced grade and electroplating grade.
-The fluidity of ABS is between PS and PC, and its fluidity is related to the injection temperature and pressure, among which the injection pressure has a little influence.
-Therefore, the higher injection pressure is often used in molding to reduce the melt viscosity and improve the mold filling performance.
+Due to the different proportions of these three materials, ABS can have different properties and melting temperatures.
+If it is mixed with other plastics or additives, ABS can be extended to different use and properties, such as anti-impact grade, heat-resistant grade, flame-retardant grade, transparent grade, enhanced grade, and electroplating grade.
+The fluidity of ABS is between PS and PC, and its fluidity is related to the injection temperature and pressure, among which the injection pressure has little influence.
+Therefore, higher injection pressure is often used in molding to reduce the melt viscosity and improve mold filling performance.

 - Plastic feature

 ABS bibulous rate is about 0.2% 0.8%, the average level of ABS, processing baking in the oven at 80-85 ℃ before 2-4 hours or drying hopper to 80 ℃ baking 1-2 hours.
 For ABS, PC components in heat level appropriate drying temperature to 100 ℃, the concrete drying time available to empty out.
 The proportion of recycled materials should not exceed 30%, and electroplated ABS should not use recycled materials.

 Mold temperature can be set to 60-65 ℃.
 The diameter of the runner is 6-8mm and the thickness is the same as that of the product.
 The gate shall be less than 1mm in length and 3mm in width.
 The exhaust hole is 4-6mm wide and 0.025-0.05mm thick.

 Can be determined accurately by the air injection.
 Different grades of glue also have different temperatures.
 Suggestions are as follows:

 Resistance to impact grade: 220 ℃ to 260 ℃, 250 ℃ is preferred